akutayural/Flask-Interview/README.md

 # Reporting API
-First of all, I appreciate for the chance of being interviewed by you.
+First of all, I appreciate for giving me a chance to be interviewed by you.

 In the project, there are 5 endpoints that I can request.
 I couldn't use the 2nd endpoint which is Transaction Report because of the internal server problem of the endpoint.
 When I try to request with the parameters and a token, response as a JSON is shown below.